ethstorage/specs/specs/experimental/inbox-contract.md

 ### SystemConfig Upgrade

-Finally, upgrade the `SystemConfig` and set an inbox contract on L1.
+Finally, to dynamically change the inbox address, `SystemConfig` on L1 will be upgraded to accept a new inbox address.

 Note that according to the [Optimism Style Guide](https://github.com/ethereum-optimism/optimism/blob/9d31040ecf8590423adf267ad24b03bc1bf7273b/packages/contracts-bedrock/STYLE_GUIDE.md), The process for upgrading the implementation is as follows:
 1. Upgrade the implementation to the `StorageSetter` contract.